Overview

 The C-GAP COMPOSITION PROGRAM at Chigiana is an intensive 2-week course designed to provide extraordinary opportunities and exposure to aspiring and established graduate student composers.
 The program includes individual lessons, daily seminars and master classes, review and rehearsal of compositions with the ensemble in residence.

-The Composition Program plans to focus on works for symphonic orchestra (38 pieces).
-Participants will gain firsthand experience by working directly with composer Prof. Richard Danielpour and the ensemble of young professionals Orchestra Senzaspine with the goal of premiering a new work at the end of the program.
+The Composition Program plans to focus on works for symphonic orchestra (42 pieces).
+Participants will gain firsthand experience by working directly with composer Prof. Richard Danielpour and the ensemble of the professional Orchestra Arturo Toscanini in Parma, Italy with the goal of premiering a new work at the end of the program and at the Primavera Chigiana Festival (May – June 2024) .
 Each participant receives a professional audio and video recording of the composition they workshop during the program.

-Composers will participate in group lessons with the professor and rehearsals where the Orchestra Senzaspine will workshop their piece.
+Composers will participate in group lessons with the professor and rehearsals in Parma, Italy where the Orchestra Sinfonica Toscanini will workshop their piece.
 The activities of the Composition program take place within the festival Primavera Chigiana.
-Students are also given the opportunity to participate in the cultural outings organized amongst all Global Programs.
+Students are also given the opportunity to participate in the cultural outings organized amongst all Chigiana Global Programs.

-The composition course is led by Dean and Program Director Antonio Artese in collaboration with Prof. Richard Danielpour (UCLA).
-The Orchestra Arturo Toscanini (Parma, Italy) is the ensemble in residence.
+The composition course is led by Dean and Program Director Antonio Artese in collaboration with Prof. Richard Danielpour (UCLA and Curtis Institute).

 We invite applications from graduate students and talented undergraduates upon recommendation.
 If currently enrolled, applicants should be in good academic standing and have a GPA of at least 2.75 on a 4.0 scale.
 International students and students from historically underrepresented groups are encouraged to apply.